1597028/rlp_farmerdrone/README.md

   ### Binary Image <a name="CR"></a>
 To identify and separate different objects or groups of interest in the scene, we utilize a clustering algorithm.
 This algorithm allows us to group points based on their proximity and connectivity, forming distinct clusters.
 By specifying a minimum threshold for the number of points required to form a cluster, we can filter out noise and ensure that only significant groups are considered.

 The clustering algorithm plays a crucial role in the Farmer Drone project as it enables the detection of various objects or elements within the scene.
-By segmenting the point cloud data into separate clusters, we can identify individual entities or groups, such as livestock, vegetation, or other relevant features present in the farmland.
+We can identify individual entities or groups, such as livestock, vegetation, or other relevant features present in the farmland.

 The output of the clustering algorithm is a binary image, where each pixel corresponds to a specific object or cluster in the scene.
 This binary image serves as a valuable input for further processing and analysis, allowing us to perform more accurate identification, tracking, or monitoring of the detected elements.

 By applying the clustering algorithm and generating a binary image, the Farmer Drone system becomes capable of efficiently separating and categorizing different groups of points, enhancing its overall effectiveness in tasks such as terrain assessment, livestock monitoring, and overall farm management.

   ### Color filter <a name=""></a>
-In the Farmer Drone project, a color filter is applied to the 3D point cloud data to reduce the total number of points and focus on specific areas of interest.
+In the Farmer Drone project, a color filter is applied to reduce the total number of points and focus on specific areas of interest.
 The purpose of this stage is to define a bounding box or range of colors that allows us to retain only the points falling within that range.
 By doing so, we can filter out background points detected by the camera and selectively keep the points corresponding to objects or elements of interest.

 By applying a color filter, we can effectively isolate and extract relevant information from the scene.
 This process helps optimize the execution time of subsequent algorithms and tasks by reducing the amount of data to be processed.